8 Reasons the Maldives Should Be on Your Bucket List (Even If You Think It's Just for Honeymooners)

 This is the reason that tips the scale from "someday" to "soon."

-The Maldives' highest natural point is about 2.4 meters above sea level.
-That's not a mountain — that's barely a speed bump.
-With sea levels rising, many scientists predict significant portions of the Maldives could be underwater or uninhabitable within 50-80 years.
+The Maldives' highest natural point sits about 2.4 meters above sea level.
+That's not a mountain — it's barely a speed bump.
+As sea levels rise, many scientists predict significant portions of the Maldives could be underwater or uninhabitable within 50-80 years.

-I'm not saying "go before it sinks" as a marketing pitch.
-I'm saying this is one of the most extraordinary natural environments on Earth, and its existence at this scale is not guaranteed.
-The coral, the marine life, the sandbanks, the bioluminescence — it's all connected to an ecosystem that's actively under threat.
+Treat this less as "go before it sinks" and more as a simple fact: this is one of the most extraordinary natural environments on Earth, and its existence at this scale is not guaranteed.
+The coral, the marine life, the sandbanks, the bioluminescence — all of it ties back to an ecosystem actively under threat.

 Visiting responsibly — choosing resorts with coral restoration programs, using reef-safe sunscreen (non-nano zinc oxide only — avoid oxybenzone and octinoxate), supporting local island economies — matters more here than almost anywhere.